 So, what about a scenario in which a freelance writer is working on a project for a client, yet unintentionally plagiarizes content?
 If it’s quoted content, then that might appear as plagiarized via software scans – that sort of content should be OK, though, provided it’s properly cited.
 To save time and avoid rewrites, it’s important to regularly check content for plagiarism as it’s being written.
 Copyscape is, perhaps, the most widely used software for this purpose, with more features being available for paid subscribers.
-I have found the Plagiarism Checker by Small SEO Tools to be a great, free alternative.

 Please note that all Fabulous Freelancer posts might contain affiliate links.